Swagata Bhattacharyya

 8.27 x 5.83 inches

-Aicon Contemporary is pleased to present: Contains, Cuddles, Exalts, Or Stimulates, a group show featuring: Swagata Bhattacharyya, Marcy Chevali, Dilip Chobisa, Abir Karmakar, Najmun Nahar Keya, Sameer Kulavoor, Seher Naveed, Maheen Niazi, Giles Pates, Misra Pravat, Gigi Scaria and Abhishek Tuiwala.
+Aicon Contemporary is pleased to present: Contains, Cuddles, Exalts, Or Stimulates, a group show featuring: Swagata Bhattacharyya, Marcy Chevali, Dilip Chobisa, Abir Karmakar, Najmun Nahar Keya, Sameer Kulavoor, Seher Naveed, Maheen Niazi, Giles Pates, Misra Pravat, Gigi Scaria, and Abhishek Tuiwala.

-As the world continues to grapple with political instability and uncertainty, these works remind us of the enduring need for spaces that offer us a sense of belonging and a place to gather strength.
-In their own way, both art and architecture provide a response to the forces that seek to destabilize—whether by creating physical walls of shelter, or by offering symbolic ones that protect the psyche.
+This exhibition brings together works that conjugate the sculptural, conceptual, and spatial qualities of architectural forms with the emotive power of art.
+The art invites viewers to reconsider how objects whether built or imagined can act as sanctuaries, sources of stability, or even acts of defiance in the face of external pressures.
+As the world continues to tackle with political instability and uncertainty, these works remind us of the enduring need for spaces that offer us a sense of belonging and a place to gather strength.
+In their own way, both art and architecture provide a response to the forces that seek to destabilize, whether by creating physical walls of shelter, or by offering symbolic ones that protect the psyche.

 Marcy Chevali